8base/Documentation/docs/frontend/custom-app-styling-creating-a-global-app-theme-setting-default-styles-on-components.md

 ---
 id: 'custom-app-styling-creating-a-global-app-theme-setting-default-styles-on-components'
 sidebar_label: 'Setting default styles on Components'
+redirect_from: '/frontend/custom-app-styling/creating-a-global-app-theme/setting-default-styles-on-components'
-slug: '/frontend/custom-app-styling/creating-a-global-app-theme/setting-default-styles-on-components'
+slug: '/projects/frontend/custom-app-styling/creating-a-global-app-theme/setting-default-styles-on-components'
 ---

 # Setting default styles on Components

 This document describes how you can add custom CSS to style your components' default look and feel.

 ![Component Default Styling](./_images/ab-custom-styles-component-defaults-1.png)

 ## Understanding Component Defaults vs. Component Instances

 In App Builder, there is a distinction made between component defaults and component instances.

 Component defaults are the definitions for a component that will affect how it looks and behaves when first added to the page canvas.
 This is the default styling of each component in your component library.